MuhammadA-C/wgu-c195-v2/README.txt

 Directions of how to run the program:
+- You'll need to add the MySQL connector in the project settings as a java library
+- You may need to edit the configurations in IntelliJ to run the program.
+An easy way that I found was clicking the first green run arrow on the left hand side inside of the Login class with the main method.
+- The password for the login screen is test, and the username is test

 Description of the additional report of your choice you ran in part A3f: